-While this is absurd in all sorts of ways, saying that dressing in a masculine way makes a woman less likely to want kids, the part that irked me most was where she was quoted saying that women are more likely to developed Polycystic Ovarian Syndrome (PCOS) if they didn’t dress in a feminine manner.
+Saying that dressing in a masculine way makes a woman less likely to want kids is absurd in many ways.
+The part that irked me most, however, was where she was quoted saying that women are more likely to developed Polycystic Ovarian Syndrome (PCOS) if they didn’t dress in a feminine manner.

 So, as someone who is as girly as one can get, but still has PCOS, let’s talk about it a little bit.

-Polycystic Ovarian Syndrome is a hormonal disorder found in women which is caused by small cysts formed on the ovaries.
-It is not something that can be cured, but it can be treated.
-In the United States, there are almost 200,000 cases of PCOS each year; it is an issue that is very common but definitely not talked about enough.
+Polycystic Ovarian Syndrome is a hormonal disorder found in women, which is caused by small cysts formed on the ovaries.
+It cannot be cured, only treated.
+In the United States, there are almost 200,000 cases of PCOS each year; it is an issue that is very common but not talked about enough.

 While it is still a mystery as to what causes PCOS, one belief is that it is a genetic disorder; a mother with PCOS is more likely to pass it on to her daughters.

 PCOS is the leading cause of infertility.
-Women with PCOS are unlikely to ovulate properly each month, unless they are put on a treatment.
-Often times, they are put on birth control pills in order to regulate menstrual cycles (and this is one of the main reasons why birth control is such an important necessity, but that’s a whole other story).
+Women with PCOS are unlikely to ovulate correctly each month unless they are put on treatment.
+Often, they are put on birth control pills to regulate menstrual cycles (and this is one of the main reasons why birth control is such an important necessity, but that’s a whole other story).